 If the signal is going to the drive, then contact Meter Engineers at 316-721-4214.

 If the flow computer is not sending a proper signal, see the troubleshooting guide for your flow computer.

-If the relay is illuminated, and the motor sounds like it is running, but the actuator will not move.
-Power down the prover, remove the access plate at the end of the drive cabinet, remove the belt cover at the end of the actuator and inspect the drive belt.
+If the relay is illuminated, and the motor sounds like it is running, but the drive system will not move.